-S. Marian, Regis College class of 1970, is currently Delegate for Religious in the Archdiocese of Boston.
-She was the President of the former Aquinas College in Newton, MA, where she was responsible for fundraising and the development of new programs.
+Sister Marian, Regis College class of 1970, is currently Delegate for Religious in the Archdiocese of Boston.
+She was the president of the former Aquinas College in Newton, MA, where she was responsible for fundraising and the development of new programs.

 Mrs. Dawley, Regis College class of 1979, is a non-profit board member, writer, and consultant.
 She served as president of Maguire Associates for 17 years working with higher education boards, presidents, leadership councils, and departmental teams to plan and achieve their strategic and operational goals.
 A skilled listener, analyst, communicator, and organizational strategist, Mrs. Dawley is committed to advancing organizational goals by applying market-based research in highly effective programs across the university/college life cycle.
 She is a member of International Leadership Council of the Monterey Institute of International Studies (a graduate school of Middlebury College).

-S. Maureen, Regis College class of 1968, received a master’s degree in education from Boston College.
+Sister Maureen, Regis College class of 1968, received a master’s degree in education from Boston College.
 For 23 years, she served as a teacher or a principal in various schools in the Archdiocese of Boston.
-From 1984 to 1994, she was Principal of St. Raphael School, West Medford, MA and was President of the Archdiocesan Principals’ Association.
-S. Maureen currently serves as a trustee for Bethany Hill School, a Sponsored Ministry of the Sisters of St. Joseph of Boston and as Chair of the Executive Board of CORT 1 (Conference of Regional Treasurers).
-She is also the Secretary of the Regis College Corporation.
+From 1984 to 1994, she was principal of St. Raphael School, West Medford, MA and was president of the Archdiocesan Principals’ Association.
+S. Maureen currently serves as a trustee for Bethany Hill School, a sponsored ministry of the Sisters of St. Joseph of Boston and as chair of the Executive Board of CORT 1 (Conference of Regional Treasurers).
+She is also the secretary of the Regis College Corporation.

 Msgr.
 Garrity holds a master of arts degree in political science from Boston College, a master of divinity degree from St. John’s School of Theology, and a bachelor’s degree from St. John’s Seminary College in Boston.
 In 2011 Msgr.
 Garrity became pastor of St. Catherine of Siena Parish in Norwood, MA, after having served as pastor of St. Mary’s Church in Lynn, MA since 1992.
 During his time at St. Mary’s, enrollment at St. Mary’s Senior/Junior High School had expanded dramatically, elderly housing had been established, a $10 million campaign had been completed, and St. Mary’s Parish established ministries for those from Haiti and Congo.
 Msgr.
 Garrity is a member of the board of governors and of the executive committee of the Catholic Foundation of the Archdiocese of Boston, and a trustee of St. Therese House, Inc., two senior housing complexes on the St. Mary’s Parish campus.
 In 1998, Pope John Paul II named Msgr.
 Garrity a prelate of honor with the title very reverend monsignor.
 Msgr.
 Garrity has served on the board of trustees of Boston State College and on the joint consolidation committee of Boston State and the University of Massachusetts, Boston, serving as vice chair of the Massachusetts Board of Education, and as director of the Catholic Center at the University of Massachusetts, Lowell.